The Other Me

 The alter had a concern.
 I’ve expressed it at various times throughout my life, mostly when I’m under pressure to conform to people’s expectations.
 The concern is that no one understands me.
 So the alter asked Jesus if He understood him.
 Jesus said He did.
 Then he asked Jesus if he could be trusted.
 Jesus answered that He could be trusted.
 When the alter was satisfied with the answers, he went with Jesus.
 They came out of the cave and immediately went into heaven.

-Then we found some fragments .Lots of them.
+Then we found other wounded parts of my soul (fragments).
 They appeared to be soldiers.
 In our previous session, we’d found many such fragments, which were healed and integrated.
 As before, we prayed for their healing and integration.

 When the session was over, I felt physically tired.
 But emotionally, I felt great.
 I’d like to share a little more about how the healing has affected me.

-I’ll be teaching more on this in future messages.
+I’ll be teaching more on this subject in future messages.